Football in the Philippines: Women's league

-Likewise, the premier women's football league in the country is the PFF Women's League, which was launched on November 5, 2016 by the Philippine Football Federation, to follow up with the PFF Women's Cup that was launched in 2014.
-(PFF).
+Likewise, the premier women's football league in the country is the PFF Women's League, which was launched on November 5, 2016, by the Philippine Football Federation, to follow up with the PFF Women's Cup that was launched in 2014.
 The competition became the first to follow a league format following the folding of the Pinay Futbol League in 2013 and became the first women's domestic league in the country.
 The league sanctioned by PFF as an amateur league as part of FIFA's Women's Development Project for the Philippines.

-National football teams
+National teams

 Men's teams

 The Philippine national men's football team represents the Philippines in men's international football.
 The national team is referred to as the "Azkals" ― a word that is similar to Filipino term Askal meaning street dog.
 In addition, there are other youth national teams that represent the country in other competitions such as the Philippines national under-23 football team, also known as the Philippine Olympic team, the Philippines national under-19 football team, and the Philippines national under-17 football team.
 The Philippines national futsal team represents men's international futsal, and the Philippines national beach soccer team in men's international beach soccer.

 Women's teams

-The women's team, also known as the "Malditas", represents the country in women's international football and is eligible to qualify for the Olympics.
-The Malditas captured a third-place (bronze) finish in the 1985 Southeast Asian Games and has competed in the AFC Women's Asian Cup.
-The women's team also has qualified for the FIFA Women's World Cup (first in 2023) while the men's team and the youth teams has yet to qualify for their equivalent world cup tournaments.
+The women's team, also known as the "Filipinas (formerly Malditas)", represents the country in women's international football.
+The Filipinas captured a third-place (bronze) finish in the 1985 Southeast Asian Games and has competed in the AFC Women's Asian Cup.
+The women's team also has qualified for the FIFA Women's World Cup (first in 2023), while the men's and the youth teams have yet to qualify for their equivalent world cup tournaments.
+Philippines women's national futsal team represents the country in women's futsal.